senseshift/senseshift-hardware/Devices/Forearm Sleeves/ESP32 + Integrated PWM/README.md

-# X6 Facial Haptic Interface
+# X6 Haptic Forearm Sleeve

-> X6 Facial Haptic Interface with 3V/5V vibro motors, optionally powered by LiPo battery
+> X6 Haptic Forearm Sleeve with 3V/5V vibro motors, optionally powered by LiPo battery

 ## Compatible Devices

 * Tactal

 ## Bill of materials

+> **Note**
+> Following table is for a single device, and you most likely will require 2 of them

 | Component                                      | Quantity |    Price | Link  |
 | :--------------------------------------------- | -------: | -------: | :---- |